Project-Unifest/unifest-web/documents/refactor-centralize-auth-logic.md

 - [x] Authentication works consistently across all features
 - [x] Development tools are properly configured for production
 - [x] All tests pass with the new authentication system
+- [x] Type assertions are documented and marked for future improvement